emleddin/latex-templates/README.md

 to work on [Overleaf](https://www.overleaf.com/), create a subfolder with the same title and include the images.

+- `basic-document`: A document with some of my favorite/most-used options.
 - `business-cards`: Sample business cards.
+- `horizonatal-poster`: Sample horizontal 48x36in research poster.
 - `lookalike-article-pub`: A template to recreate the formatting of a journal article.
 It *should not* be use to submit to a journal.
 - `lookalike-comm-pub`: A template to recreate the formatting of a journal